EdZielinski/project0/project1/readme.md

 #Rainy Day Application
 ###Run import.py
 To run this application the user must run import.py first.
-*	At the cmd line in the terminal type ‘python import.py.’
+*	At the cmd line in the terminal type â€˜python import.py.â€™
 *	The import.py file makes use of the sqlalchemy import, sqlalchemy.orm and the sqlalchemy.ext.declarative **	These imports make use of the Object-Relational Mapper (ORM) which is mapped to the Heroku database **	The chunk in range portion of the code allows the use of the import module to easily handle a large amount of data in a file.
 Chunk allows the splitting of each line in the .csv file to import.
 This assures proper import into the proper field of the table.